jzeiders/GraduateML/src/Project1/submission/Report.md

    This is despite being interpreted as numeric by pandas.

 3. **Preprocessing Pipeline:**
-A pre-processing pipeline was implemented using sklearn
+A pre-processing pipeline was implemented using sklearn.

    - Numeric features:
      - Imputation: Median strategy for missing values
      - Scaling: StandardScaler applied